aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/BattleCondition/Freeze.md

 All player party members who still had this condition when AddExperience occurs will have [BreakIce](../../../Entities/EntityControl/Notable%20methods/Freeze%20handling.md) called on their battleentity.

 ## GetEnemySize
-This condition causes this method to return the enemy party member's `freezesize` if it is above 0.1 instead of its `size`.
+This condition causes this method to return the enemy party member's [sizeonfreeze](../Enemy%20features.md#sizeonfreeze) if it is above 0.1 instead of its `size`.
 This can affect the following [skills](../../../Enums%20and%20IDs/Skills.md) and  player party members' attacks where the attacker will move to a slightly different position towards the target during the action:

 - `firststrike` action (when the [animid](../../../Enums%20and%20IDs/AnimIDs.md) is `Beetle`)
 - `Beetle`'s basic attack (when the [animid](../../../Enums%20and%20IDs/AnimIDs.md) is `Beetle`)